Merak: An Efficient Distributed DNN Training Framework with Automated 3D Parallelism for Giant Foundation Models: Evaluation

 \subsubsection{Shifted critical path schedule}

-Figure \ref{fig:ablation_schedule} shows the iteration time with Merak shifted critical path schedule and commonly used 1F1B pipeline schedule.
-For fair comparisons, we disable other optimizations of Merak and implement 1F1B pipeline schedule in Merak based on Megatron-LM open-source codes.
-To show the difference in pipeline schedules, we set the number of GPUs equal to PMP degrees, run microbatches with twice the PMP degrees, and assign two GPT transformer layers with hidden size 3072 to each GPU for the same workload.
-We scale the PMP degrees from 4 to 64, and the overall model size will be scaled from 0.9B to 14.4B.
-There are two major advantages of our schedule: the first is lower bubble radio from shortened pipeline critical path; and the other is less pipeline imbalance caused by computation of head layers in the last stage.
-As a result, our shifted critical path schedule could reduce the execution time per step by 18.6\%-22.0\%, and the time reduction is maintained with all scales of GPUs.
+Figure~\ref{fig:ablation_schedule} shows the iteration time with the Merak shifted critical path schedule and commonly used 1F1B pipeline schedule.
+To ensure fair comparisons, we disable other Merak optimizations, and implement the 1F1B pipeline schedule based on the Megatron-LM open-source code.
+To show the differences in pipeline schedules, we set the number of GPUs to PMP degrees, the number of microbatches to twice the PMP degrees, and assign two GPT transformer layers with a hidden size of 3072 to each GPU for the same workload.
+We scale the PMP degrees from 4 to 64, and the overall model size from 0.9B to 14.4B.
+Our schedule presents two major advantages: a lower bubble ratio from the shortened pipeline critical path, and a reduced pipeline imbalance caused by the computation of head layers in the final stage.
+Consequently, our shifted critical path schedule can reduce the per-step execution time by 18.6--22.0\%, and the time reduction is maintained for all GPU scales.